Claes Jansz. Visscher

 Claes Janszoon Visscher (1587 – 19 June 1652) was a Dutch Golden Age draughtsman, engraver, mapmaker, and publisher.
 He was the founder of the successful Visscher family mapmaking business.
 The firm that he established in Amsterdam would be passed down his generations until it was sold to Peter Schenk.

+Early life and family

+Claes Janszoon Visscher was born in 1587 in Amsterdam, where he lived throughout his life.
+He was the son of Claes Jansz.
+Visscher I (c.
+1550–1612), who taught him etching and printing.
+He was also known by the Latinized names Nicolas Joannes Piscator and Nicolas Joannis Visscher.